b-feldmann/hitucc/README.md

 There are exactly 2 synchronization steps in the entire algorithm.
 A node reads the data and distributes it to all other nodes and itself.
 From then on, each node processes its tasks independently.
 This is most of the algorithm timewise.
 When the nodes are finished, there is a large synchronization point.
 Once this point is reached it goes into step two.
 Here each node has all necessary data to work autonomously or to communicate with other nodes.
 Finally there is the last synchronization to finish the algorithm and distribute the result to all.

-TODO: When nodes are finished early or new ones are added, work-stealing concepts are used.

 ## Requirements

 In order to build and execute the code, you will need Java 8 and Maven.
-To make sure that your project is set up correctly in an IDE, you can run the tests in the `hit_ucc/src/test/java` folder.
+To make sure that your project is set up correctly in an IDE, you can run the tests in the `hitucc/src/test/java` folder.
 If you are operating from a command line instead, run `mvn test` in the folder with `pom.xml` file.

 ## Execution instructions